oats-ts/docs/src/md/ServerSetup.md

 - Produce a new express `Router` with the attached functionality,
 - Or they can attach their functionality to an existing `IRouter`, that's always the first, optional value of the factory functions.

-The "app" returned by the `express` function call is an `IRouter` as well, so in our simple example we are going to pick the second option, and attach the functionality to the app.
+The "app" returned by the `express` function call is an `IRouter` as well, so in our simple example we are going to pick the second option, and attach the functionality to the app directly.

 ```typescript
 // createBookStoreApp.ts